 Our liquidity and capital requirements are affected primarily by our results of operations, capital expenditures, debt service requirements, and working capital needs.
-Our principal cash requirements for the remainder of 2005 are approximately \$295 million of capital expenditures and \$361 million principal amount of maturing debt.
+Our principal cash requirements for the last six months of 2005 are approximately \$276 million of capital expenditures and \$325 million principal amount of senior notes which were repaid in July 2005.
 We expect that borrowings under our credit facility, anticipated cash flows from operations and borrowings from affiliates under the money pool described below will be sufficient to meet our cash needs for 2005.
 Cash needs may also be met by issuing securities in the capital markets.

-The 1935 Act regulates our financing ability, as more fully described in "--Certain Contractual and Regulatory Limits on Ability to Issue Securities and Pay Dividends" below.
+The 1935 Act currently regulates our financing ability, as more fully described in "--Certain Contractual and Regulatory Limits on Our Ability to Issue Securities, Borrow Money and Pay Dividends" below.

 Off-Balance Sheet Arrangements.
 Other than operating leases, we have no off-balance sheet arrangements.
 However, we do participate in a receivables factoring arrangement.
 We have a bankruptcy remote subsidiary, which we consolidate, which was formed for the sole purpose of buying receivables created by us and selling those receivables to an unrelated third-party.
 This transaction is accounted for as a sale of receivables under the provisions of SFAS No. 140, "Accounting for Transfers and Servicing of Financial Assets and Extinguishments of Liabilities," and, as a result, the related receivables are excluded from the Consolidated Balance Sheet.
 In January 2005, the \$250 million facility was extended to January 2006 and temporarily increased, for the period from January 2005 to June 2005, to \$375 million.
-As of March 31, 2005, we had \$181 million of advances under our receivables facility.
+As of June 30, 2005, we had \$181 million of advances under our receivables facility.